Chapter 3: Student Affairs

 • Academic Dean (1): Appointed by the Vice President for Academic Affairs

-• Students (3): Designated by the Vice President for Student Affairs
+• Students (3): Designated by the Vice President for Institutional Excellence and Student Success

 • Faculty (7):